 The Company has designated its cash as fair value through profit and loss, which is measured at fair value.
 Trade and other payables are classified for accounting purposes as other financial liabilities, which are measured at amortized cost, which also equals fair value.
-Fair values for government taxes recoverable and trade and other payables are determined from transaction values which were derived from observable market inputs.
+Fair values for trade and other payables are determined from transaction values which were derived from observable market inputs.
 Fair values of these financial instruments are based on Level 2 measurements.

-As at September 30, 2016, the carrying and fair value amounts of the Company's financial instruments are approximately equivalent due to the short-term nature of the instruments.
+As at March 31, 2017, the carrying and fair value amounts of the Company's financial instruments are approximately equivalent due to the short-term nature of the instruments.